AuReMe/mpwt-docker/README.md

 sudo docker run -ti -v /my/path/to/my/data:/shared --name="my_container" my_image bash
 ```

 Note: the installer must be placed in the same folder than the dockerfile.
-The name of the file is currently hardcode (so if you use another version it must be changed).
+The name of the file is currently hardcoded (so if you use another version it must be changed).
 It could be fine if the filename is detected (Pathway-Tools installer filename have a specific structure).

 Folder_input must be in /my/path/to/my/data.